python-semantic-release/python-semantic-release/readme.rst

 python-semantic-release
 =======================

 Automatic semantic versioning for python projects.
-This is an python implementation of the
+This is a python implementation of the
 `semantic-release <https://github.com/semantic-release/semantic-release>`__
 for js by Stephan Bönnemann.
 If you find this topic interesting you